 The classbox model [6] is a module system that supports local rebinding.
-A class defined in one particular classbox can be extended via method addition or redef-inition in other classboxes.
-The changes made by a classbox are only visible to that extending classbox and classboxes that import it.
-Moreover, redefined methods take precedence over existing one when invoked from an extending classboxes, and this even if the methods are called via methods only defined in the extended classbox.
-Whereas virtual classes (i.e., gbeta) unify the lookup of methods and the lookup of classes under a common algorithm, classboxes offer a scoping mechanism to limit the visibility of class extensions.
+A class defined in one particular classbox can be extended via method addition or redefinition in other classboxes.
+The changes introduced by a classbox are only visible to the extending classbox and classboxes that import it.
+Moreover, redefined methods take precedence over existing ones when invoked from an extending classbox, and this even if the methods are called via methods only defined in the extended classbox.
+Whereas virtual classes (i.e., as in gbeta) unify the lookup of methods and the lookup of classes under a common algorithm, classboxes offer a scoping mechanism to control the visibility of class extensions.